 Given this recent finding, it’s now suggested that adults who have, or have ever had, precancerous serrated polyps — particularly women and those who smoke — should avoid taking calcium and vitamin D supplements.

 A better way to prevent vitamin D deficiency is by encouraging your body to naturally make its own vitamin D, which happens when you expose your skin to sunlight for about 15–20 minutes.
 If you live in a cold climate or don’t spend much time outdoors, discuss with your doctor whether you should be supplementing.

-3. Staying Active & Maintaining a Healthy Weight
+3. Staying Active and Maintaining a Healthy Weight

 Stay physically active and getting regular exercise not only has helps you to maintain a healthy body weight, but also has anti-inflammatory effects.

 Exercise may even be protective against colon polyps and colorectal cancer due to mechanisms like: reducing inflammation, improving circulation, supporting the immune system, improving digestive function, reducing stress, and helping to prevent diabetes and obesity.
 Certain studies have even found that getting regular exercise may reduce your colon cancer risk by a whopping 40 percent to 50 percent!
 (14)

 A sedentary lifestyle and being overweight or obese have been linked to higher risk for colon and rectal cancer, so find some type of exercise that you enjoy and can stay consistent with — whether it’s waking, jogging, swimming, cycling, weight lifting, etc. You can work towards losing weight or maintaining a healthy weight by eating an anti-inflammatory diet, managing stress, getting enough sleep and regularly exercising.

 Inflammation of the bowel, which may or may not lead to inflammatory bowel disease (IBD), can increase your risk for polyps and growths that may become cancerous over time.
 Some steps you can take to reduce inflammation and improve digestive health include: